As the world’s leading product testing advisor, Ipsos tests 7,000 products annually and has successfully launched 20,000 products.

 How do consumers use and react to my product in the real world?

 We help you to develop new products, improve existing products and maximise a product’s life and profitability.
-We offer access to the world’s largest product testing database, guidance from expert statisticians, sensory researchers, and food scientists, as well as a sensory facility and academic partnerships for descriptive panels and sensory analysis.
+We offer access to the world’s largest product testing database, guidance from expert statisticians and sensory researchers, and a sensory facility and university partnerships for descriptive panels and sensory analysis.

 We focus on: